-Mystery of China’s Huge Dollar Surplus Baffles Global Markets
+Mystery of China’s huge dollar surplus baffles global markets

-(Bloomberg) -- Unprecedented trade surpluses and record inflows into its bond market are giving China a stockpile of dollars unseen since the days when the ‘Asian savings glut’ was blamed for keeping U.S. interest rates excessively low and fueling the sub-prime mortgage crisis.
+Unprecedented trade surpluses and record inflows into its bond market are giving China a stockpile of dollars unseen since the days when the ‘Asian savings glut’ was blamed for keeping US interest rates excessively low and fueling the sub-prime mortgage crisis.

 While some of that flood of greenbacks is ending up as deposits at Chinese banks, the large ‘errors and omissions’ in the nation’s balance of payments is muddying the picture.
 What is clear is that the dollars offer China an important cushion against any future shocks in the world economy, even as individual companies like China Evergrande Group struggle to repay their debts.

 “It is exceedingly difficult to get a clear view of how China’s current account surplus is recycled,” said Alvin Tan, head of Asia foreign exchange strategy at RBC Capital Markets in Hong Kong.
-Nonetheless, the dollars mean that “whatever China’s economic challenges ahead, there is little danger of either a balance of payments or a foreign debt problem.”
+Nonetheless, the dollars mean that “

+whatever China’s economic challenges ahead, there is little danger of either a balance of payments or a foreign debt problem.

 Foreign currency bank deposits are just shy of a record $1 trillion while the trade surplus in the first nine months of this year hit about $440 billion compared with the 2015-2019 average of $336 billion and 2020’s $325 billion, according to Morgan Stanley estimates.